Abdelrhman-Samir-99/Chat-System/README.md

 + We should maintain the referential integrity.
 + We should take care about race conditions.
 + We should use ElasticSearch for the partial search.
-+ We should consider using a message queue to do some process in the back ground.
++ We should consider using a message queue to do some work in the back ground.
 + We should add indecies in our databases to get a better query performance.
 + We may consider using a cache.
 + We should write specs for our API.